-The Good Samaritan Policy will not apply for calls for medical assistance made after the Institute or local authorities have already intervened and/or confronted a situation.
-Students who abuse the protections of the Good Samaritan Policy by seeking help for others when there is no good-faith basis for doing so, will not be able to claim the benefits of the Policy.
+The Amnesty Policy will not apply for calls for medical assistance made after the Institute or local authorities have already intervened and/or confronted a situation.
+Students who abuse the protections of the Amnesty Policy by seeking help for others when there is no good-faith basis for doing so, will not be able to claim the benefits of the Policy.

-Behavioral Intervention Team (BIT)
+Care and Behavioral Intervention Team (BIT)

-Wentworth has an established Care Team and Behavioral Intervention Team (BIT) that is committed to improving safety for the entire Wentworth community through a proactive, collaborative, coordinated, objective, and thoughtful approach to the prevention, identification, assessment, intervention, and management of situations that pose, or may reasonably pose, a threat to the safety and well-being of the campus community.
+Wentworth has an established Care Team and Behavioral Intervention Team (The Team) that is committed to improving safety for the entire Wentworth community through a proactive, collaborative, coordinated, objective, and thoughtful approach to the prevention, identification, assessment, intervention, and management of situations that pose or may reasonably pose, a threat to the safety and well-being of the campus community.

-The purpose of the BIT team is to serve as the coordinating hub of a network of existing resources, focused on prevention and early intervention in community situations involving members experiencing distress or engaging in harmful or disruptive behaviors.
-The BIT team develops intervention and support strategies and offers case coordination.
-The Team meets on a bi-weekly schedule and as often as needed when special circumstances dictate.
-The Team consists of the AVP Student Affairs / Associate Dean of Students, Assistant Dean of Students, Assistant Dean of the Center for Health and Wellness, Wentworth Police Sergeant, AVP of Employee Relations & Engagement and Executive Director of Equity and Compliance/Title IX Coordinator.
+The Team's purpose is to serve as the coordinating hub of a network of existing resources focused on prevention and early intervention in community situations involving members experiencing distress or engaging in harmful or disruptive behaviors.
+The Team develops intervention and support strategies and offers case coordination.
+It meets weekly and as often as needed when special circumstances dictate.
+The BIT Team comprises individuals specifically trained in threat assessment and with expertise in student affairs, human resources, law enforcement, Title IX, and mental health services.